-The average salary for a nanny is $18.66 per hour (that’s $38,813 annually for 40-hour weeks), according to a 2014 survey of mostly U.S.-based nannies done by the International Nanny Association.
-It ranges from an average of $14.68 per hour for a nanny with less than two years of experience, to an average of $21.02 per hour on average for those with more than 10 years of experience.
-About 68% of nannies are compensated for overtime at time and a half.
-Also, 60% of nannies receive an annual bonus from their employer.
-More than half also get paid vacation and paid holidays, as well as guaranteed pay.
-Only 22% of nannies get help to pay their health insurance costs.
+The average salary for a nanny is $19.14 per hour (that’s $39,811 annually for 40-hour weeks), according to a 2017 survey of mostly U.S.-based nannies done by the International Nanny Association.
+It ranges from an average of $14.08 per hour for a nanny with less than one year of experience to $21.98 per hour, on average, for those with 20-25 years of experience.

-Parents who don’t work full-time, or who have non-traditional schedules, can sometimes provide more child care themselves and use babysitters to fill in the gaps.
-Parents in U.S. cities generally pay babysitters between $10 and $20 per hour.
+Parents who don’t work full time, or who have nontraditional schedules, can sometimes provide more child care themselves and use babysitters to fill in the gaps.
+Parents in U.S. cities generally pay babysitters between $15 and $23 per hour, averaging $17.50 per hour (or $36,400 for one year of full-time care), according to SitterCity.
 The rate is highest in expensive cities like San Francisco.
-The average cost of a babysitter in the U.S. is $14.66 per hour, according to SitterCity.
-Using babysitters to care for an infant full-time would cost about $30,493 on average.

 Families with more children typically pay more per hour.
 And nannies or sitters with special qualifications, like a second language, many years of experience, CPR or First Aid certification, or who do some housework, such as laundry, might also charge more for their services.
-Most families provide food for the caregiver when she’s in the home.
-When she must travel to or from the home late at night, many families offer a ride or taxi fare.
+Most families provide food for the caregiver when he or she is in the home or offer a ride or taxi fare for travel to or from the home late at night.

 If you have a spare room in your home for a live-in caregiver for your child, you might consider hosting an au pair.
 Several agencies can help you connect with a young person from another country as well as coordinate their visa, travel, insurance and orientation.
 Several of these agencies include Cultural Care Au Pair and Au Pair in America, to name a few.

 The average cost for an au pair for a full year is about $18,000, plus room and board.
-In return for this expense, you get about 45 hours of childcare per week.
-It breaks down to less than $8 per hour, alongside your extra costs for groceries and other family activities, like going out to a restaurant or traveling for a ski trip or summer vacation, since au pairs are generally treated as a member of the family.
+In return for this expense, you get about 45 hours of child care per week.
+It breaks down to less than $8 per hour, alongside your extra costs for groceries and other family activities, like going out to restaurants or traveling for a ski trips or summer vacation, since au pairs are generally treated as members of the family.

-The percentage of income paid for childcare by a family with a working mother has ranged between 6% - 8% in the U.S. since 1985.
-In 2011, such families paid an average of 7.2% of their income.
-These families include many who only require part-time or even occasional paid child care.
+The percentage of income paid for child care by a family with a working mother has ranged between 6% and 8% in the U.S. since 1985.
+In 2011, such families, including many who only require part-time or even occasional paid child care, paid an average of 7.2% of their income.

 Those who require full-time child care tend to pay a much larger share of their income for the service.
 The U.S. Department of Health and Human Services considers child care to be affordable when it is 10% or less of a family’s income.
 However, in 38 states, the average annual cost of full-time care for an infant at a day care center is above this threshold.

 The cost of child care may be as challenging to many families as sleep deprivation is during their child’s early years.
 Fortunately, it’s necessary for a limited time, until the children go to school and become more self-sufficient.
-If it allows both parents to work, they can reap benefits both in terms of salary and also in terms of experience which might pay off in higher wages down the line.
+If it allows both parents to work, they can reap benefits both in terms of salary and experience, which might pay off in higher wages down the line.